Adult Survivors Act: Background and enactment

 Before 2019, a three-year statute of limitations applied to civil suits for sexual misconduct in New York.
 In 2019, New York extended the statute of limitations for civil suits arising from sex crimes against adults to 20 years, but this extension was not retroactive.

 In 2022, the ASA was enacted.
 The bill was sponsored by state Senator Brad Hoylman and Assemblymember Linda Rosenthal.
 It unanimously passed the Senate in April 2022, passed the Assembly on a 140-3 vote in May 2022, and was signed into law by Governor Kathy Hochul.

 Provisions

 The ASA amended New York's Civil Practice Law and Rules to allow alleged victims of sexual offenses for which the statute of limitations had lapsed to file civil suits for a one-year period (the "lookback window"), from November 24, 2022, to November 24, 2023.
+The Act also granted trial preference to revived actions and directed the chief administrator of the courts to promulgate rules for their timely adjudication.
 The ASA is modeled after the New York Child Victims Act of 2019, which established a one-year window (later extended by an additional year) for victims of child sexual abuse to sue, raising claims that otherwise would have been barred by the statute of limitations.

+Subsequent legal developments

+In 2025, the Appellate Division, Second Department held in Esposito v.
+Isaac that CPLR 214-j could revive causes of action alleging sexual assault even where a prior timely action based on the same alleged conduct had been dismissed for lack of personal jurisdiction.The court wrote that the statute's use of "every civil claim or cause of action" reflected the Legislature's intent for the revival provision to apply broadly to claims otherwise barred by statutes of limitations.

+In 2026, the Appellate Division, Fourth Department held in Brown v.
+State of New York that a 2024 amendment to the Court of Claims Act exempting ASA claims from certain late-claim requirements did not excuse a claimant from complying with filing and service requirements under Court of Claims Act § 11.